hacdias/hacdias.com/content/resume/index.md

   title="Personal Website"
   from="07/2014" to="present" >}}

-- Building and maintaining my personal website for over a decade, where I publish photographs and write on topics, ranging from personal reflections to in-depth tutorials.
+- Building and maintaining my personal website for over a decade, where I share photographs and write about everything, from personal reflections to tutorials.
-- Built [Eagle](https://github.com/hacdias/eagle), a custom Go backend, to manage my statically generated website from the browser, and experiment with different integrations, such as AT Protocol, ActivityPub, and Webmentions.
+- Built [Eagle](https://github.com/hacdias/eagle), a Go backend for managing my static site from the browser, which I also use to experiment with different integrations, such as AT Protocol, ActivityPub, and Webmentions.

+{{</ resume-position >}}

+{{< resume-position
+  title="File Browser"
+  from="09/2015" to="09/2026" >}}

+- Created a self-hosted web file manager in Go and Vue.js, which grew to over 36K stars on [GitHub](https://github.com/filebrowser/filebrowser) and 100M downloads.
+- Handled issues, pull requests, and security reports, and led its planned archival in 2026.

 {{</ resume-position >}}